igmalkin/openshift-network/README.md

-# How to add additional network to pod using NMstate Operator
+# How to add additional network to pod using NMstate Operator and Multus

 Tested on:
 * Red Hat Openshift version 4.15.15